-As a Health Information Specialist, you will work in a healthcare facility or a healthcare related business reviewing health records for completeness, abstracting pertinent data, entering pertinent data, locating and/or releasing health information, reviewing health records for medical necessity documentation, coding and classifying diagnoses and procedures, and being a team leader or frontline supervisor.
+As a Health Information Professional, you will work in a healthcare facility or a healthcare related business reviewing health records for completeness, abstracting pertinent data, entering pertinent data, locating and/or releasing health information, reviewing health records for medical necessity documentation, coding and classifying diagnoses and procedures, and being a team leader or frontline supervisor.
 With the requirement for electronic health records occurring in 2014, you will most likely be working in an electronic environment utilizing specific types of software such as EHR, abstraction systems, release of information systems, coding and classification systems, encoder/grouper software, and reimbursement systems.

 Graduates of the Health Information Technology Associates Degree are prepared for entry-level positions requiring basic knowledge and understanding of human anatomy and physiology, medical terminology, health information documentation requirements, filing systems, release of information guidelines and rule, coding rules and regulations, and electronic health record.
-Gradates of this program are eligible to sit for the Registered Health Information Technician examination (RHIT) offered by the American Health Information Management Association (www.ahima.org).
+Graduates of this program are eligible to sit for the Registered Health Information Technician examination (RHIT) offered by the American Health Information Management Association (www.ahima.org).

 Background Check/Drug Screen

 All students will be required to have a background check and drug screen completed and submitted no later than the semester prior to clinical rotation.
 Random drug screening can be requested at any time deemed necessary by a clinical site, clinical instructor, or faculty member of the program.
 Clinical sites reserve the right to request an additional criminal background check and/or drug screen prior to assignment to that site.
 Background check and drug screen are the responsibility of the student.
-Further information regarding these can be found in the HIS program handbook, which is provided to each student upon acceptance to the program.
+Further information regarding these can be found in the HIT Student handbook, which is provided to each student upon acceptance to the program.

 Students must present evidence, upon requesting admission into the program, of having met the following immunization requirements: